-In April 2008 I moved to Aberystwyth to join IBERS as a Senior Research Scientist.Links:
+In April 2008 I moved to Aberystwyth to join IBERS at Aberystwyth University.

-My research involves two different areas: Plant Cell Wall Biology and Self-Incompatibility
+Research comprises two main areas: Plant Cell Walls and Self-Incompatibility (SI)

-Plant Cell wall related work mainly focuses on the identification of the molecular and biological features underpinning cell wall recalcitrance to sugar release, and elucidating how different environmental conditions affect cell wall related traits relevant for plant growth and development, biorefining, and ruminant digestion.
+Plant Cell Wall research investigates the chemical, structural and biological features underpinning cell wall quality traits, including recalcitrance to sugar release, and the genes responsible for these traits in grasses.
+Another area of interest is elucidating how different environmental conditions affect cell wall related traits.

 Current PhD students:

-- Marina Muñoz Triviño: Self-incompatibility induced Programmed Cell Death in plants
+- Marina Muñoz Triviño (firstname.lastname@example.org): Self-incompatibility induced Programmed Cell Death in plants

 - Iain Place: Self-fertility modifier genes in grasses